 - Add in sweet Italian sausages to brown.

-- Bring to a boil while adding in 2 cups water and 1 package of 8oz Banza noodles to the pot.
+- Add 2 cups water and 1 package of 8oz Banza noodles to the pot.

-- Add 1 cup vodka sauce.
+- Add 1 1/2 cups vodka sauce.
 Stir together.
+Bring to boil.

 - Continually stir so the pasta doesn’t stick!
 Reduce to a simmer.
 Add in sea salt, grated parmesan cheese and spinach to wilt.